Saturday, August 31, 2013

 Facts

-Jeremy's strong links with the Star Wars franchise may be down to the fact his half-brother is Robert Watts, co-producer on Empire and Jedi.
-Jeremy's sister is Sally Bulloch, who played Maud Birdhanger in The Pure Hell of St Trinian's (1960) and later ran the Athenaeum Hotel in London for 25 years.
-Jeremy is also distantly related to former US President Theodore Roosevelt.
+Jeremy's strong links with the Star Wars franchise may be down to the fact his half-brother was Robert Watts, co-producer on Empire and Jedi.
+Jeremy's sister was Sally Bulloch, who appeared in The Pure Hell of St Trinian's (1960) and later ran the Athenaeum Hotel in London for 25 years.
+His grandfather was Walter Meade, who wrote screenplays for films such as Scott of the Antarctic (1948) and Brandy for the Parson (1952).
+Jeremy was also distantly related to former US President Theodore Roosevelt.

 In 2014 Toby Hadoke released his Who's Round interview with Jeremy here.